 2 PIECE - REAR VIEW

-MORE PHOTOS, DETAILS AND PRICE TO COME IN LATE JANUARY 2017
+MORE PHOTOS, DETAILS AND PRICE TO COME AT THE END OF MAY 2017

 THESE ARE BEING MADE NOW

 WE WILL HAVE SOME AVAILABLE TO SHIP IN LATE MAY

 VERY NEW PRODUCTS & HOBBY NEWS

 CLASSIC TOY SOLDIERS